LLNL/RAJAPerf/README.md

 #### Kernel class implementation

 Providing the Foo class implementation is straightforward.
-However, several conventions that we describe here must be followed.
+However, several steps and conventions that we describe here must be followed:

+1. Initialize the 'KernelBase' class object with KernelID, default size, and sample count in the `class constructor`.
+2. Implement data allocation and initialization operation for each kernel variant in the `setUp` method.
+3. Implement kernel execution for each variant in the `RunKernel` method.
+4. Compute the checksum for each variant in the `computeChecksum` method.
+5. Deallocate and reset any data that will be allocated and/or initialized in subsequent kernel executions in the `tearDown` method.

 ##### Constructor and destructor